Next | Prev | Top | JOS Index | JOS Pubs | JOS Home | Search

 where 'mirror' is listed in my /etc/hosts file.
 (Say 'man rsync' to investigate the options used.)
 The perl command thins the output so that I see only the files that are being updated--there's probably a better way to do this using rsync options.

-Under Windows I run Beyond Compare nightly to mirror one disk to another.
-I sometimes also run rsync under Cygwin, e.g., using the alias
+Before moving Windows into VMware Fusion, I used to run Beyond Compare nightly on Windows to mirror one disk to another.
+I sometimes also ran rsync under Cygwin, e.g., using the alias

 (in my /.tcshrc file).
-Most of my master copies are developed under Linux, and my email is mirrored automatically by procmail, so I rarely have anything to backup under Windows.
 Note how windows disk drives must be addressed under '/cygdrive' (something that took me a while to figure out).
 Beyond Compare is great when you want to really study the differences before copying across.
 I also use it over Samba to compare two different directories on my Linux machine.

 Subsections